 If you are like many businesses out there, you have probably already established a disaster recovery plan.
 It took a good deal of time and effort from your whole staff to develop this protocol but you can proudly say your business is ready for anything the world can throw at it.
 That is until the day an actual disaster strikes and you are left with the huge task of recovering your business.
-Document recovery services can be tricky but we have created a guide to make the process simpler.
+A document recovery service can be tricky but we have created a guide to make the process simpler.

 Type of Document Recovery Service